 - Use the #FLFIRE hashtag on social media when discussing education topics or issues, as well as #FundOurFutureFL and #FLPublicEdVoter, two critical messages we must carry forward into the election season of 2020.

 - Wear #RedForEd every Wednesday and post your individual / group pic on social media, telling others why you are joining the #FLFIRE movement and wearing red.
-Share a sign with reasons for why you’re upset about the state of education, or why you are taking a personal day on 1/14/20.
+Share a sign with reasons for why you’re upset about the state of education, or why you are taking a personal day to rally in Tallahassee.

 - Sign up to become a #FLFIRE liaison.
 With the guidance and encouragement of Rebecca Garelli, co-founder and chief organizer for Arizona Educators United, we are employing a similar strategy of finding one teacher in every school who can reach out to the rest of the staff.
 As a liaison, you will have a direct and important impact on the movement.
 If you believe you are this person, please sign the document now; if you know another person at another school who could fill this role, please share this information with him or her.

-- Download a copy of the #FLFIRE school board proclamation and ask your local school board members to issue the call for solidarity at their final meeting of the year in December.
-FLFIRE School Board Proclamation
+- Download a copy of the #FLFIRE school board proclamation and ask your local school board members to issue the call for solidarity.
+FLFIRE School Board Resolution

 Follow along on social media!